trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-teams-notification/docs/deploy-tutorial.md

 ## Test MS Teams notifications

-Check MS Teams to see new notifications.
+Check MS Teams for new notifications.
 To test your deployment, you'll need to generate a malware detection using the eicar file.

 1. Download the eicar file from eicar file page into your scanning bucket with the script.